ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 Keypoints: Notebooks may or may not be useful for researchers!
 But if they are, they could accelerate research or just improve a few processes to make life less tedious. :)

 Note:
-Objectives: Understand what notebooks are capable of
+- Objectives: Understand what notebooks are capable of.
-Activity: How could you see a notebook being useful to researchers?
+- Activity: How could you see a notebook being useful to researchers?

 ---
 @title[Notebook Overview]